vaimo/composer-patches/README.md

 This means that patch for a file <projet>/vendor/my/package/some/file.php whould be targeted in the patch as ./some/file.php

+Note that you don't have to change the patch name or description when you change it after it has already been used in some context by someone as the module will be aware of the patch contents and will re-apply it when it has changed since last time.

 ## Environment variable feature flags

 COMPOSER_FORCE_REPATCH - will force all patches to be re-applied